Updated May 2026

 7) Community awareness (very relevant in London)

 Foxes roam across multiple gardens each night.
-If one property is “easy”, the whole street sees more activity.
+A single urban fox territory in London can cover around 25 hectares according to the Woodland Trust, which means dozens of gardens across several streets.
+If one property is "easy", the whole area sees more activity.

-- Ask people not to leave food out overnight
+- Ask people not to leave food out overnight.
+One household feeding foxes can undo the work of every surrounding garden.

 - Share what's working (motion sprinklers are often the winner)

-Tip: A few small changes across 3 to 5 nearby gardens can make fox visits drop a lot faster.
+Tip: A few small changes across 3 to 5 nearby gardens can make fox visits drop a lot faster than any single garden acting alone.

 What not to do to keep foxes away